 (People who don’t want to compromise may accuse those who do of ‘abandoning’ their principles: giving up important beliefs for political convenience.
 Those who favor compromise, on the other hand, call non-compromisers ‘stubborn’ or ‘extremists.’)

-Here are several common American expressions that might be difficult to guess if you only know the usual meaning of each word.
-I found most of them in the speeches linked from the last section of the page (on American politics), but they are also used in business discussions and other contexts.
+Here are several common American idioms or expressions that might be difficult to guess if you only know the usual meaning of each word.
+They're commonly used in politics and also in business discussions and other contexts.

-(Don't) back your opponent against the wall (or push someone into a corner)-- Picture someone, or some animal, with no escape route.
+> (Don't) back your opponent against the wall (or push someone into a corner)-- Picture someone, or some animal, with no escape route.
 They will fight much more fiercely than if they could see another way out of the situation.
-(This was in a comment about the Cuban missile crisis-- recorded on the bottom of the page with Kennedy's speech.)
+(This was in a comment about the Cuban missile crisis-- in Kennedy's speech linked from the bottom of this page.)

 Here's a short (2+ minute), very funny British video on how easy it is to manipulate (unfairly influence) opinion polls.
 People taking surveys of public opinion can make an effort to learn the honest opinions of the people they interview.

 However, as this video demonstrates, it is not hard to ask a sequence of questions that lead people to give the answers desired (by the people conducting the poll) rather than an accurate picture of what the interviewed people really think.